MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/multi-repo-checkout.md

 You can trigger a pipeline when an update is pushed to the `self` repository or to any of the repositories declared as resources.
 This is useful, for instance, in the following scenarios:

 - You consume a tool or a library from a different repository.
 You want to run tests for your application whenever the tool or library is updated.
 - You keep your YAML file in a separate repository from the application code.
-You want to trigger the pipeline everytime an update is pushed to the application repository.
+You want to trigger the pipeline every time an update is pushed to the application repository.

 > [!NOTE]
 > Repository resource triggers only work for Azure Reopos Git repositories at present.
 They do not work for GitHub or BitBucket repository resources.